-The Pan-Arab American Biomedical Research Association (PABRA) is a non-profit organization established in June, 2020 at Ann Arbor, Michigan, USA.
-PABRA seeks to encourage co-operation and collaboration between overseas Arab researchers in the United States and other world countries and their counterparts at their homelands in different Arab countries.
+The Pan-Arab American Biomedical Research Association (PABRA) is a non-profit organization established in June, 2020 in Ann Arbor, Michigan, USA.
+PABRA seeks to encourage cooperation and collaboration between overseas Arab researchers in the United States and other world countries and their counterparts at their homelands in different Arab countries.
 To achieve this target, the organization plans to launch many projects.
 One of its very first projects is to establish the Arab Clinical Trials Registry.
-In the near future, PABRA hopes to be ready to launch its first journal; The Pan-Arab Journal of Experimental and Clinical Studies.
+Shortly, PABRA hopes to launch its first journal, The Pan-Arab Journal of Experimental and Clinical Studies.
 The association allows membership for individuals and organizations from all over the world.

-The idea behind the Pan-Arab American Biomedical Research Association (PABRA) came to light in very hard times.
+The idea behind the Pan-Arab American Biomedical Research Association (PABRA) came to light in tough times.
 The whole world continued to struggle against the unprecedented covid-19 threat.
 The unique features of the pandemic exposed the limitations of healthcare systems and policies.
-In spite of the loss, grief and devastation caused by crisis, we can see many lessons to learn if we want to avoid similar situations in the future.
+Despite the loss, grief, and devastation caused by the crisis, we can see many lessons to learn if we want to avoid similar situations in the future.
 Among the very first lessons is the well-known wisdom: science should lead.
-For decades, warnings against an upcoming epidemic were neglected and priorities of scientific research were bizarrely determined.
-Empowering strong, well-organized and independent scientific institutions is the cornerstone of reality-based and effective scientific community.
+For decades, warnings against an upcoming epidemic were neglected, and scientific research priorities were bizarrely determined.
+Empowering robust, well-organized, and independent scientific institutions is the cornerstone of a reality-based and influential scientific community.

 - Providing missing biomedical research tools that can help researchers to present their work at the international level.